-The financial statements presented are those of the consolidated Wellington International Airport Limited Group (the Group), comprising Wellington International Airport Limited (WIAL and/or the Company) and its subsidiary, WANT Limited.
+The financial statements presented are those of the consolidated Wellington International Airport Limited Group (the Group), comprising Wellington International Airport Limited (WIAL and/or the Company) and its subsidiaries.
+Wellington Airport Noise Treatment Limited (WANT Limited) and Whare Manaakitanga Limited.